Bityta/task-tracker-scheduler/README.md

     username: your-username
     password: your-password
 ```
+Replace your-database-url, your-username, and your-password with the actual URL, username, and password for your PostgreSQL database.

 ### Spring Scheduler
 - Cron expression: This can be configured in the `application.yml` file to adjust the schedule of the method invocation.